 I don’t think cooking can get any simpler than my grandmother’s goulash.
 This is a dish we had a lot while growing up, especially during the long, cold winter months.
-This is also a dish I made quite frequently during college, when I first started living on my own.
+This is also a dish I made quite frequently during college when I first started living on my own.
 It is delicious, filling, economical, and only takes a few minutes to make.
-With only five ingredients, dinner will be ready and on the table in less than 30 minutes!
+With only four ingredients, dinner will be ready and on the table in less than 30 minutes!
 I have since modified my grandmother’s version to be gluten-free, while still retaining the original flavor.
-This gluten-free goulash pairs well with some freshly baked homemade rolls. 🙂 If you want to add a little zip to the dish, try adding some Frank’s hot sauce.
+This gluten-free goulash pairs well with some freshly baked homemade rolls or gluten-free cornbread.
+If you want to add a little zip to the dish, try adding some Frank’s hot sauce.

 This goulash makes a great weeknight meal because it is so easy to make, and only consists of four ingredients!
 Serve with applesauce, and either homemade rolls or cornbread.

-- 12 ounces elbow macaroni (or some other small pasta shape)
+- 8 ounces gluten-free elbows (or other pasta shape) (OR non-gluten-free elbows)

 - Freshly ground Himalayan pink salt, freshly ground black pepper, and Frank’s hot sauce to taste

-1. Bring a stockpot of water to a boil over high heat.
+Bring a stockpot of water to a boil over high heat.
 Add pasta, lower heat to medium, and cook until al dente (per package instructions).
 For gluten-free pasta, subtract a minute or two from cooking time to prevent soggy pasta.

 Drain pasta and return to pot.
 Add in cooked ground beef, both cans of soup as-is, and garlic powder.
 Mix well.

-Add in Himalayan pink salt, fresh ground black pepper, and Frank’s hot sauce to taste.
+Add in Himalayan pink salt, fresh ground black pepper.
+If desired, add Frank’s hot sauce to taste.